-- 1 Connect to the desired Fiery server and do one of the following: - Click Device Center > General > Tools > Backup & Restore. - Select Server > Backup & Restore. - 2 Click Restore. - 3 In the dialog box that appears, browse to the location of the configuration settings you want to restore and click Open or select a recent backup. - 4 Click Next and select the items you want to restore. - 5 Click Next, and then click Finish. - 6 After the restore operation is complete, reboot the Fiery server if you are prompted.
+- 1 Connect to the Fiery server as Administrator and do one of the following: - Click Device Center > General > Tools > Fiery Resources and Settings. - Select Server > Backup and Restore. - 2 In the new web browser window that appears, click Fiery Resources and Settings. - 3 Click Restore. - In the dialog box that appears, click Choose File and browse to the location of the configuration settings you want to restore and click Open. - You must choose an .fbf file and a .DAT file. - 5 Click Continue. - 6 Select the items you want to restore and click Continue.

+7 After the restore operation is complete, reboot the Fiery server if you are prompted.